Rocket League Accessibility Report

 Practice Area: You can practice freely without opponents or time pressures.
 This can be a specific practice option, or the ability to play levels with the easiest opponents to improve understanding and skill.

-If you want to play Rocket League, but it doesn't offer the Difficulty accessibility features you require, these similar games extend the Difficulty accessibility:
+If you want to play Rocket League, but it doesn't offer the Getting Started accessibility features you require, these similar games extend the Getting Started accessibility:

-Rocket League has 1 accessibility feature for Reading which deals with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.
+We've documented 1 accessibility feature for Reading in Rocket League which deals with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.

 Similar Games With More Accessibility Features for Reading